 5. Sort and Organize

-At this point in your pantry organization journey, you’ll want to begin sorting your items into groups as you give everything a proper place on the shelves.
+At this point in your pantry organization journey, you’ll want to begin sorting your items into groups.
+Give everything a proper place on the shelves.
 Remember to place those items closer to expiration towards the front.

-Every person’s groups will be different based on the type of food and drink they consume.
+Every person’s groupings will be different based on the type of food and drink they consume.
 However, for most pantries, you can start with the following groups:

 - hot drinks (coffee, various teas)

 - baking (flour, sugar, baking mixes, etc)